MewsSystems/gitbook-channel-manager-api/changelog/README.md

 ## 9th January 2024

-* Added [Age Category Code](../mews-operations/reservations.md#age-category-code) in [Mews API Operations: Process Group](../mews-operations/reservations.md#process-group) (documentation only).
+* Added [Age Category Code](../mews-operations/reservations.md#age-category-code) in [Mews: Process Group](../mews-operations/reservations.md#process-group) (documentation only).
-* Added explanations to [Mews API Operations: Process Group](../mews-operations/reservations.md#process-group) for the consequences of using negative extra product amounts (documentation only).
+* Added explanations to [Mews: Process Group](../mews-operations/reservations.md#process-group) for the consequences of using negative extra product amounts (documentation only).

 | Changelog by year |
 | :-- |